nuclearstonk/Tiny_Weapon_Shop/README.md

 then go to DCS/BMS forums if there's data possible, then secretprojects forum, then WT forums, then sites like globalsecurity.com/missilery.info, corroborated with DCS data values

 license:
 ask me (@nuclearstonk) on discord for permission to republish this mod, and ensure proper crediting of the original authors

-have fun! ^w^

-license:
-ask me (@nuclearstonk) on discord for permission to republish this mod, and ensure proper crediting of the original authors